jean-moulinette/open-dj/README.md

 The best way to get vlc working well with open-dj is to install all vlc debian packages.
 The following steps worked like a charm for me on Debian 7.5 Wheezy using apt package manager.

-First, if VLC is already installed on your system, you must remove it properly like this.
+First of all, if VLC is already installed on your system, you must remove it properly like this.

 ---------------------------------------------------